naman-shahabi/ab-inbev_app/README.md

 ### Configuring docker volumes
 1. In the docker-compose.yml file configure the local path to be used as volumes for services: db-postgresql, db-pgadmin and ab-inbev_app.
 2. Give permission to the local path so we avoid having issues related to that.
-Example on unix:
+Example on Linux:

 ```
 chmod -R 777 <local_volume_path>